Mohsin-Kn/MedChat_Finetuning_Gemma2_using_PEFT_QLoRA/README.md

 Fine-tune Google's Gemma 2B model using QLoRA to develop medical question-answering capabilities based on structured meaning representations.

-This project provides a modular structure for fine-tuning the Gemma2 model using LoRA adapters on a CPU.
-The implementation is divided into multiple modules to ensure reusability, clarity, and scalability.

 ## Project Structure

 ```